k3ssen/k3ssen.github.io/guide-vue-twig-part-5-fetching-dynamic-components.md

 This will allow you to use a single route for loading the full webpage or just a part of it, based on whether it's a fetch request or not.

+### Be aware of loaded javascript

+When you fetch content and load its javascript you might stumble upon some tricky situations:
+If you fetch a page and execute its javascript, then that javascript code will remain until the entire page is reloaded.
+So if you fetch a different page afterwards, your javascript-code might be affected by an earlier fetched page.

+For example, if you define `const vueServerData` (like in part2 about storage) and later you fetch another file that defines the same constant, then an error will be raised because of that redeclared constant.
+By using a global variable, such as `window.vueServerData` or just `vueServerData`, you can re-use this variable in multiple files, but you still need to be aware of tricky situations.

+The global vue object for instance merges with the earlier defined vue-object, which is intended to be used in the `{% block script %}`, but if that block wasn't used, the vue-object defined in an earlier page could be used instead.
+The `FetchComponent` purposely resets the vue-object before fetching a page for this particular reason.

+An important reason for using vue should be to add some structure to your code, so if you stick to that there shouldn't be all kinds of global variables spooking around in your application.

+> Though you should be wary of javascript when fetching pages, sometimes you can take advantage of that.
+> For example, you might have breadcrumbs residing in some vue component.
+You could update these
+> breadcrumbs by updating the value inside vue global observable.

 {% endraw %}